pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To remove the specified Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 When deleted, Office 365 groups are moved to a temporary container and can be restored within 30 days.
 After that time, they are permanently deleted.
 This applies only to Office 365 groups.

 ## Examples